Russian polar expedition of 1900–1902: Undiscovered northern lands

 On 23 February, Toll sent Matisen and Strizhev to survey northwards.
 The pair crossed the Nordenskiöld Archipelago from south to north; on reaching the 77° mark, they turned to the west, and then returned due to the perceived shortage of dog food.
-Matisen was very close to discovering Maly Taymyr Island, for which he only had to travel extra 150 kilometers north-east from the northernmost point of his journey, and some 200 km north he could find Severnaya Zemlya.
+Matisen was very close to discovering Maly Taymyr Island, for which he only had to travel an extra 150 kilometers north-east from the northernmost point of his journey, and some 200 km north he would have discovered Severnaya Zemlya.
 Toll was dissatisfied with the results and a few days later sent Matisen to a new journey with Nosov.
 This time Matisen mapped two new islands of the Nordenskiöld Archipelago, but turned back after meeting ice ridges.